chshersh/iris/examples/simple-grep/README.md

 import Data.Foldable (traverse_)
 import Data.Text (Text)

-import qualified Colourista
-import qualified Data.Text as Text import qualified Data.Text.IO as Text import qualified Options.Applicative as Opt
+import qualified Data.Text as Text import qualified Data.Text.IO as Text import qualified Options.Applicative as Opt import qualified System.Console.Pretty as Pretty
 ```

-> We're writing a simple grep utility, we need here the `colourista` library for
+> We're writing a simple grep utility, we need here the `pretty-terminal` library for
 > printing colored messages.
 Other libraries such as `text` are standard for any
 > CLI tool. `optparse-applicative` is needed here for defining the set of
 > commands that Iris will consume.